dkhan42/MBDF/README.md

 A progress bar for the representation generation process can be obtained by passing the parameter `progress = True` to the function above.
 This requires the `tqdm` library.

-It is **highly** recommended that the MBDF arrays be generated for the entire dataset (train & test) together since the functional values are normalized w.r.t their distribution in the dataset.
-This makes hyperparameter selection (length scales) easier when using Kernel based methods and the representation performs better
+It is recommended that the MBDF arrays be generated for the entire dataset (train & test) together since the functional values are normalized w.r.t their distribution in the dataset.
+This makes hyperparameter selection (length scales) easier when using Kernel based methods.
+The normalization can be turned off using `normalized = False'